-- Provide quality care to children; - Undergo assessment by the Co-ordination unit of their suitability to meet the needs or children in their care; - Ensure that provisions are made in their home for the children's physical and emotional well being; - Be involved with the Co-ordination Unit in continuous assessment and review of their capacity to provide quality care; - Be receptive to ongoing support from the Co-ordination Unit and regularly take part in in-service training to improve their skills and knowledge about caring for children; - Develop and maintain trusting relationships with Families and children; - Be aware of the operations of the FDC schemes and the roles of individuals and operations involved. - Participating in the National Quality Framework Process. - And adhere to their responsibilities under the Regulations and Act.
+- Provide quality care to children. - Undergo assessment by the Co-ordination Unit of their suitability to meet the needs of children in their care. - Ensure that provisions are made in their home for the children's physical and emotional wellbeing. - Be involved with the Co-ordination Unit in continuous assessment and review of their capacity to provide quality care. - Be receptive to ongoing support from the Co-ordination Unit and regularly take part in in-service training to improve their skills and knowledge about caring for children. - Develop and maintain trusting relationships with families and children. - Be aware of the operations of the FDC schemes, and the roles of individuals and operations involved. - Participating in the National Quality Framework Process. - Adhere to their responsibilities under the Regulations and Act.